Bishop Gary Burd Shares His Stories From the Road – from IPHC News

 Tagged with:

-1 thought on “Bishop Gary Burd Shares His Stories From the Road – from IPHC News”
+1 thoughts on “Bishop Gary Burd Shares His Stories From the Road – from IPHC News”

 • We see the mission is not occupied in Juarez….
 Is it available… What are the options?
 Blessings….Donnie and Barbara Halbgewachs